What Does an Audiologist Do? Everything You Need to Know

 Types of Hearing Tests

 Much of an Audiologist’s work focuses on hearing testing for patients of all ages.
+Even in a world where some healthcare practitioners are attempting to transition to virtual practices, some tests will always need to be done in person.

 For children, we do various types of hearing testing for ear infections, speech delays, or suspected hearing loss.